tomekc/cartography_workshop/ddd_intro.md

 ---

-# Here lets tell why ist worth to have domains/contexts
+# Here lets tell why is it worth to have domains/contexts
-## Single domain should not belong to two teams etc...
+## Single context should not belong to two teams

 ^[All] Draft! say why we should find domains/contexts